Skip to main content

 Chief of Police - Schertz, Texas

-Past President - Shad Prichard
+Board Member - Shad Prichard

 Chief Prichard hails from west Texas, mainly the Odessa/Midland area.
 After completing the law enforcement academy Chief served as an officer in West Texas.
 Wanting to serve his country Chief Prichard decided to join the military in 1997 and was accepted in the Military Intelligence Corps as a Counterintelligence (CI) Special Agent.
 During his active-duty service, Chief Prichard served as the Non-Commissioned Officer in Charge of Field Office Southwest Asia in Kuwait, NATO support during peace keeping missions in Bosnia/Kosovo and later deployed to Afghanistan after 9/11 in support of Operation Enduring Freedom where he conducted counterintelligence operations.